YSTEMandChess/app.ystemandchess.com/README.md

 # Adding New Lessons

-Adding new Lessons to the YStem app is farily simple.
+Adding new lessons to the YStem app is farily simple.
 All one must do is under the "lessons" collection, select the piece you wish to add a lesson for.
 You need to add a lesson number, start FEN, end FEN, and end square so it can be highlighted on the board.
 If you do not want to highlight a square on the board simply leave that section blank.
 Below is an example of input for lessons being created.

 `lessonNumber: 5`